Meet With Our Experienced Physicians & Audiologists to Discuss Hearing Loss Treatments & Hearing Aid Devices in the Boynton Beach Area.

 - A tear in the tympanic membrane caused by injury, infection, or blockage

 Sensorineural hearing loss occurs from the inside.
-Commonly referred to as “nerve deafness,” sufferers begin to lose their hearing when the hearing nerve in the inner ear becomes damaged.
-More common than conductive hearing loss, sensorineural hearing loss usually lasts forever.
+Commonly referred to as “nerve deafness,” individuals begin to lose their hearing when the hearing nerve in the inner ear becomes damaged.
+More common than conductive hearing loss, sensorineural hearing loss is usually permanent.

-The experience for sufferers is usually a very gradual one.
-Patients don’t often recognize that their hearing is worse for years.
+The experience for individuals is typically gradual.
+Patients do not often recognize that their hearing is worse for years.
 Both clarity and intensity may begin to diminish.
-Eventually, sufferers are likely to complain that loud sounds and background sounds are particularly troublesome.
+Eventually, individuals are likely to complain that loud sounds and background noise become particularly troublesome.

 Sensorineural hearing loss can be caused by a number of things, including: